vicramon/lazer-rails/README.md

 ```
 # config/routes.rb
-mount Lazer::Engine => "/lazer"
+mount Lazer::Engine => "/lazer-gem-api"
 ```

-This exposes the `/lazer/schema?lazer_key=API_KEY` endpoint.

-The Lazer app will hit this endpoint periodically to keep your schema up to date.
-The default schedule is daily, but this is configurable in Lazer.

-Don't forget to setup your api key in the Lazer app, then set your env variable to your api key:
+Add a new codebase in Lazer to get an API key, then set it as an environment variable:

 ```
 LAZER_KEY=YOUR_API_KEY
 ```

-## License
+## How it works

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem adds two endpoints to your app, one for scopes and one for relationships.
+It uses the API key for authentication.

+The Lazer app will hit these endpoints periodically so that your Lazer instance stays up to date.